 Options that can be selected to control coloring of commits

-Depending on context, sometimes you want to see work by repo, Jira, branch, or committer.
-When choosing "Dynamic," we will evaluate your options in the following order, choosing the first with many segments: repo, Jira, branch, committer.
+Depending on context, sometimes you want to see work by repo, issue, branch, or committer.
+When choosing "Dynamic," we will evaluate your options in the following order, choosing the first with many segments: repo, issue, branch, committer.

 When you choose one of the explicit options, then the color of each commit group will align with the dimension you selected.
 If you hover over that label in the key, those commits will be highlighted: